How brands like Alo Yoga launch Facebook Ads that work

 So now we know Alo Yoga's DPA strategy.
 They're not running a DPA with all products.
 It looks like they're running a DPA with accessories and products for specific genders.

-I can save that to my swipe file so that later on when I'm communicating with my creative team, I can say to them, "Hey guys, for our DPA strategy, we're going to split things out by genders here."
+I can save that to my swipe file so that later on when I'm communicating with my creative team, I can relay: "Hey guys, for our DPA strategy, we're going to split things out by genders."

 Something else we noticed in their ads is that there is dynamic content optimization.
 We have two different versions for different feeds.